ikuseiGmbH/juniors-in-berlin/README.md

 PRs for the README welcome as well.

 ###Companies with open junior positions:
+Companies that want to hire juniors in the future.
+[ Insert your company here!! ]

 ###Companies already supporting juniors:
 Companies that hired and promoted juniors by improving their knowledge.